Interview with Tania Pryputniewicz

 The primary contact at Soul Food remains: heatherblakey at fastmail dot fm

-Heather Blakey is currently working Creative Goldfields Blogging and continues to explore the potential of internet applications to weave community and technology in an imaginative way.
+Heather Blakey is currently establishing While Waiting for Godot and continues to explore the potential of internet applications to weave community and technology in an imaginative way.